 State laws of Texas determine the child adoption laws in Laredo.
 If you are thinking about placing your child up for adoption and are wondering “is there an Adoption Agency Near Me in Laredo” then let us help.

-It is a good idea to work closely with an adoption professional is you are thinking about placing you child for adoption, the will ensure that you understand the process and offer you access to any counselling you might need.
+It is a good idea to work closely with an adoption professional if you are thinking about placing your child for adoption.
+The staff at the Adoption Alliance will ensure that you understand the process and offer you access to any counseling you might need.

-Adoption Alliance are here to support you with the adoption of your child, we will not charge you.
+The Adoption Alliance is here to support you with the adoption of your child, we will not charge you.
 If required we will be able to help you with you living expenses and other costs such as transport, medical and legal bills.

 At Adoption Alliance we have many families waiting to adopt a child, we should have no problem finding adoptive parents for your child.
 You can be sure we will help you find an adoption agency near me.

-With an open adoption both adoptive and biological parents will have a chance to meet.
-The birth parents will have the opportunity to choose their preferred adoptive family.
-With closed adoption the parents will not meet, and no information will be given to the birth parents about who has adopted their baby.
+With an open adoption, both adoptive and biological parents will have a chance to meet.
+With closed adoption, the parents will usually not meet, or maintain any level of communication after the adoption.
+In both open and closed adoption, the birth parents will have the opportunity to choose their preferred adoptive family.

 Yes.
 Adoption Alliance offer support, guidance, and resources throughout the entire adoption process in Texas.
 With all birth parents, we recommend scheduling a meeting with our staff as the first step.
 You can get started by filling out the form above or clicking here to contact us.